loda-lang/loda-programs/programs/oeis/list4.md

 * [A208377](http://oeis.org/A208377) ([program](208/A208377.asm)): Number of n X 6 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208378](http://oeis.org/A208378) ([program](208/A208378.asm)): Number of n X 7 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208428](http://oeis.org/A208428) ([program](208/A208428.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to any knight-move neighbor (colorings ignoring permutations of colors).
+* [A208528](http://oeis.org/A208528) ([program](208/A208528.asm)): Number of permutations of n>1 having exactly 3 points P on the boundary of their bounding square.
+* [A208529](http://oeis.org/A208529) ([program](208/A208529.asm)): Number of permutations of n > 1 having exactly 2 points on the boundary of their bounding square.
 * [A208536](http://oeis.org/A208536) ([program](208/A208536.asm)): Number of 5-bead necklaces of n colors not allowing reversal, with no adjacent beads having the same color.
 * [A208537](http://oeis.org/A208537) ([program](208/A208537.asm)): Number of 7-bead necklaces of n colors not allowing reversal, with no adjacent beads having the same color.
 * [A208545](http://oeis.org/A208545) ([program](208/A208545.asm)): Number of 7-bead necklaces of n colors allowing reversal, with no adjacent beads having the same color.
 * [A208556](http://oeis.org/A208556) ([program](208/A208556.asm)): Number of 4 X n 0..1 arrays avoiding 0 0 0 and 0 0 1 horizontally and 0 0 1 and 0 1 1 vertically.
 * [A208558](http://oeis.org/A208558) ([program](208/A208558.asm)): Number of 6 X n 0..1 arrays avoiding 0 0 0 and 0 0 1 horizontally and 0 0 1 and 0 1 1 vertically.
+* [A208561](http://oeis.org/A208561) ([program](208/A208561.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to more than one of its immediate leftward or upward or left-upward diagonal neighbors.
 * [A208570](http://oeis.org/A208570) ([program](208/A208570.asm)): LCM of n and smallest nondivisor of n.
 * [A208598](http://oeis.org/A208598) ([program](208/A208598.asm)): Number of 4-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208599](http://oeis.org/A208599) ([program](208/A208599.asm)): Number of 5-bead necklaces labeled with numbers -n..n not allowing reversal, with sum zero.
 * [A208638](http://oeis.org/A208638) ([program](208/A208638.asm)): Number of 3 X n 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than one of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208658](http://oeis.org/A208658) ([program](208/A208658.asm)): Row sums of A208657.
 * [A208665](http://oeis.org/A208665) ([program](208/A208665.asm)): Numbers that match odd ternary polynomials; see Comments.
+* [A208704](http://oeis.org/A208704) ([program](208/A208704.asm)): Number of nX3 0..1 arrays with new values 0..1 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208882](http://oeis.org/A208882) ([program](208/A208882.asm)): Number of representations of square of prime(n) as a^2 + b^2 + c^2 with 0 < a <= b <= c.
 * [A208884](http://oeis.org/A208884) ([program](208/A208884.asm)): a(n) = (a(n-1) + n)/2^k where 2^k is the largest power of 2 dividing a(n-1) + n, for n>1 with a(1)=1.
 * [A208891](http://oeis.org/A208891) ([program](208/A208891.asm)): Pascal's triangle matrix augmented with a right border of 1's.